Melbourne's best vegan restaurants

 An extension of Smith and Daughters, Smith and Deli is loosely based on a traditional New York-style deli in Fitzroy where sweet doughnuts, croissants, tasty bagels and the perfect egg salad sandwich (perfectly named The Eggs-orcist) all come completely animal product-free.
 With communal seating and lively artworks and many munching away on faux turkey and other deli meat delights, it’s a friendly place to stop in on your way to work for a salad or a bagel, or on your way home in the evening.

-With a strong focus on Indian and Sri Lankan-based cuisine, Lentil as Anything is a not-for-profit organisation that relies solely on the generosity of patrons, partners and volunteers and helps to provide employment for those less fortunate.
-Our pick is on the Abbotsford Convent branch, which offers a buffet filled with curries, salads and rice and beautiful views of the Convent grounds.
+Lentil as Anything is a not-for-profit organisation that relies solely on the generosity of patrons, partners and volunteers and helps to provide employment for those less fortunate.
+Our pick is on the Abbotsford Convent branch, which offers a 100 per cent vegan buffet filled with curries, salads, rice, enchiladas, risotto, soups, moussaka, and shepherds pie.

 Opened in 1972, Carlton stalwart Shakahari has earned its name as one of the most innovative vegan restaurants in Melbourne.
 Their hearty dishes are centred around Japanese and Indian cuisine, from bite-sized fried wedges of avocado to laksa and curries.
 The krub phom dumplings, filled with sweet corn, mushroom, pumpkin and walnuts, melt in your mouth.

 Eating healthy food on the go doesn't have to consist of canned veggies and sad leaves anymore.
 Laneway Greens brings you seasonal salads and smoothies made to order using ethically sourced ingredients, cooked in a mindful manner.